Bmaina/dofa-eurosat-segmentation/README.md

 ---

-## ⚙️ How Training Works — Step by Step
+## ⚙️ How Training Works-Step by Step

 | Step | Name | Description |
 |---|---|---|